 The Color Range command selects a specified color or color range within an existing selection or an entire image.
 If you want to replace a selection, be sure to deselect everything before applying this command.
 The Color Range command is not available for 32‑bits-per-channel images.

 To refine an existing selection, use the Color Range command repeatedly to select a subset of colors.
 For example, to select the green areas in a cyan selection, select Cyans in the Color Range dialog box, and click OK.
 Then reopen the Color Range dialog box, and select Greens.
 (The results are subtle because this technique selects parts of colors within a color mix.)

-In Photoshop CC and Photoshop CS6, you can also select skin tones, and automatically detect faces to select them.
+You can also select skin tones and automatically detect faces to select them.
 To create a selection that preserves skin tones while you adjust the color of everything else, select Invert below the eyedropper samplers.

-- (CC and CS6 only) Choose Skin Tones to select colors that resemble common skin tones.
+To select colors that resemble common skin tones.
 Enable Detect Faces for more accurate skin tone selection.
-See Selecting Skin Tones for a quick video demonstration by Peachpit.

 Previews the selection that will result from the colors you sample in the image.
 By default, white areas are selected pixels, black areas are unselected, and gray areas are partially selected.

 Previews the entire image.
 For example, you might want to sample from a part of the image that isn't on‑screen.

 To toggle between the Image and Selection previews in the Color Range dialog box, press Ctrl (Windows) or Command (Mac OS).

 For sampled colors, position the Eyedropper pointer over the image or preview area, and click to sample the colors you want included.

 To activate the plus eyedropper temporarily, hold down Shift.
 Hold down Alt (Windows) or Option (Mac OS) to activate the minus eyedropper.